roberthoenig/FirstOrderLogic.jl/README.md

   world applications, but it's not mathematically pure. `FirstOrderLogic.jl` uses a direct mathematical syntax for expressing formulas.
-* Expressive power: PROLOG works on a limited set of all valid formulas in first-order logic, namely only formulas that can be expressed as a conjunction of [horn clauses] (https://en.wikipedia.org/wiki/Horn_clause).
+* Expressive power: PROLOG works on a limited set of all valid formulas in first-order logic, namely only formulas that can be expressed as a conjunction of [horn clauses](https://en.wikipedia.org/wiki/Horn_clause).
 This is sufficient for many real world applications, but it's not mathematically complete.
 PROLOG thereby trades completeness for computation time.
   `FirstOrderLogic.jl` does not make that trade.
 It is slow, but complete.